OST Blog

 When you have a tooth extracted, your body immediately sets to work to help protect the affected area.
 The blood that collects at the site of the extraction clots to cover and protect the wound.
 This is a normal response, and protects the nerves and bone that have been exposed with the removal of your tooth.
 Normally, the gum tissue will close over the area within a few weeks.

-But sometimes the clot becomes dislodged or dissolved before you have a chance to heal.
-This condition is known as “alveolar osteitis,” or dry socket.
-Sensitive nerves and bone in the extraction site are exposed to air and outside substances causing intense pain.
-Bacteria and food particles can also contaminate the wound and lead to pain and infection in the area around the socket.
+But sometimes the clot becomes dislodged or moved before you have a chance to heal.
+The result is that the nerves and bone in the extraction site are exposed to air and outside substances.
+Bacteria can contaminate the wound and lead to pain, infection, and further damage.
+This condition is known as dry socket.

-There are certain activities that should definitely be avoided to reduce the risk of dry socket.
+There are certain activities that should definitely be avoided so you are not at risk for dry socket.

 There are also steps you can take to aid the healing process.